jcoliz/WindowsAiEdgeLabCV/Setup Guide.md

 1. Enter the connection string for the IoT Hub Owner, from the steps above
 1. You'll see the device show up which you created in the previous steps

-## Lab setup

-Once all the software is installed, the actual lab environment can be prepared.

-1. Connected via Ethernet to a network switch on the same subnet as the Target Machine.
-3. Create a directory on the desktop entitled "Windows IoT Edge Lab"
-2. Place a READ ONLY document in that directory containing the README instructions.
-2. Remove the "Setup" steps, including the "day of" setup from below.
-You'll be doing those, so the lab user doesn't need to.
-3. Add the Azure resources configuration information to the top of the document.
-3. Place a web shortcut to [Custom Vision Portal](https://www.customvision.ai/) on the desktop
-3. Place a web shortcut to [Time Series Insights explorer](https://insights.timeseries.azure.com/) on the desktop
-4. Place an app shortcut to VS Code on the desktop
-5. Git pull the lab files down to C:\Users\Admin\Desktop\WindowsIoT

 ## Author a deployment.json file

 Amongst the lab files, you will find a deployment json file named deployment.win-x64.json.
 Open this file in VS Code.
 We must fill in the details for the container image built in the lab, along with our container registry credentials.